Consulting can be a great way to fund a startup or make a bunch of cash. It’s easy to start; Just pick an hourly rate and jump in.

 14 WD/month, $51/hour

 And let’s suppose you want to allocate just a little time for career development.
 After all, if you expect to hire and retain great people, they need time to keep learning, stay in front of the latest technology, and just have fun.
-Maybe that means going to a conference or two, or working on an open-source project, or instituting “10% time” at work (like Google’s 20% time but more reasonable for those of us who don’t have billions in profit from a cash-cow).
+Maybe that means going to a conference or two, or working on an open-source project, or learning some new tech that’s needed for work.
 You see what’s coming of course: That’s another 10%:

 12 WD/month, $60/hour